How Long Can Yams Last In The Fridge?

 Freezing Up to 12 months

-For more tips on freezing foods, check out our article on best fridge for national mousse day and how long can you keep frozen steaks in the freezer?.
+For more on freezing foods, see how long can you keep frozen steaks in the freezer?.

 Canning Yams

-Canning yams is another effective method to extend their shelf life.
-This process involves preserving yams in a vacuum-sealed container, which can last for several years when stored in a cool, dark place.
+Canning preserves yams in a vacuum-sealed jar that keeps for several years in a cool, dark place.

-1. Peel and Cut: Start by peeling the yams and cutting them into desired sizes.
+1. Peel and cut: Peel the yams and cut them to your desired size.

 2. Blanch: Blanch the pieces in boiling water for a few minutes.

-5. Seal and Process: Seal the jars with lids and process them in a pressure canner according to the manufacturer's instructions.
+5. Seal and process: Seal with lids and process in a pressure canner per the manufacturer's instructions.

 Storage Method Shelf Life